 City of Glasgow Levee Safety Committee

-Members: Mayor; Rod Karst, Director of Public Works; Paul Skubinna, City Council Person; Doug Nistler, City Employees; Rod Dees, Alicia Frueh, Valley County Commissioner; Paul Tweten, Valley County DES Coordinator; Rick Seiler, Local resident; John Fontaine.
+Members: Mayor; Rod Karst, Director of Public Works; Paul Skubinna, City Council Person; Doug Nistler, City Employees; Rod Dees, Alicia Frueh, Valley County Commissioner; Paul Tweten, Valley County DES Coordinator; Rick Seiler, Local residents; John Fontaine, Ryan Stone and Drew Markle.

 City of Glasgow Levee and the Levee Committee